-You don’t want to insult the sellers by pitching a price that’s too low, particularly if you’re negotiating in a seller’s market or purchasing a beloved property that’s been in the family for years.
+You don’t want to insult sellers by pitching a price that’s too low, particularly if you’re negotiating in a seller’s market or purchasing a beloved property that’s been in the family for years.

 If you come across as desperate for the house, sellers may feel they can expect a higher offer from you.

-6. Put It in Writing—and Be Detailed
+6. Put Your Offer in Writing and Be Detailed

 7. Include an Expiration Date

-By including an expiration date, you’ll have a firm calendar date on which you’ll know for a fact you didn’t get the home, which means you’ll be able to redirect your efforts.
+By including the expiration date, you’ll have a firm calendar date on which you’ll know for a fact you didn’t get the home, which means you’ll be able to redirect your efforts.

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC), and by SoFi Lending Corp.
+NMLS #1121636 , a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law (License # 6054612) and by other states.
 For additional product-specific legal and licensing information, see SoFi.com/legal.

 Terms, conditions, and state restrictions apply.
-SoFi Home Loans are not available in all states.
+Not all products are available in all states.
 See SoFi.com/eligibility for more information.